 Development of a plan for instruction of entire unit is a professional exercise.
 Lot of thinking and reference of source books is required.
 It is a developmental exercise and the output can be improved year after year based on the experience and reflection.
-Following are the steps for developing annual/year Plan and Unit cum Period Plan for High school classes.
+Following are the steps for developing annual/year Plan and Unit cum Period Plan for both Primary and High school classes.
 SCF envisions the planning of a lesson as detailed below:

-4.1 Year Plan
+4.1 Year PlanClass: IIITotal Periods:220

-Class: VI Subject: English

-Total Periods: 220 TLP Periods: 180
+TLP Periods:

-Expected outcomes at thes end of the year including Discourses targeted:
+Expected outcomes at the end of the year including Discourses targeted:

 - 1. Involvement of children during the transaction of all components of all units. - 2.
 Children should be able to listen and express their views and ideas freely during the interaction in different stages of classroom transaction. - 3.
-Children should be able to read and comprehend the reading texts given in the English textbook and outside the textbook individually and collaboratively. - 4.
-Children should able to use appropriate vocabulary and grammar in oral and written discourses. - 5.
-Children should be able to produce oral and written discourses i.e., conversation, description, songs/poems, narrative/story, diary, letter, message/e-mail/SMS, notice/poster/invitation/ads, slogans / placards, skit / play, compeering, choreography, essay, newsreport/report, speech, debate/discussion, bio-sketch/profile/autobiography.
+Children should be able to read and comprehend the reading texts individually and collaboratively. - 4.
+Children should able to use appropriate vocabulary and well formed sentences in oral and written discourses. - 5.
+Childred should be able to produce oral and written discourses i.e., conversation, description, rhymes/poems, narrative/story, message/e-mail/SMS, Notice/poste/ invitation, slogans/placards, skit/play and choreography.